Photon counting probabilities of the output field for a single-photon input: Example: The output field for a two-level system

+Let us note that for $\Gamma\ll \Omega$ we obtain the expected values $\tau_1=1/\Omega$, $\tau_2=1/\Gamma$, and for $\Omega\ll\Gamma$ we get $\tau_1=1/\Gamma$ and $\tau_2=1/\Omega$.
 The properties of the output field for the intermediate values of the parameters are presented for the resonant case in Figs. \ref{Fig-ground} and \ref{Fig-excited}.
 The characteristics of the output field for the atom being initially in the ground state are depicted in Fig. \ref{Fig-ground}.
-Note that in this case $P_{R}(t)$ and $P_{L}(t)$ are equal to the mean number of photons counted respectively from the right and the left side up to $t$.
+Note that in this case $P_{R}(t)$ and $P_{L}(t)$ are equal to the mean number of photons counted, respectively, from the right and the left side up to $t$.
 The ratio of the transmitted and reflected light is expressed then via $\Omega/\Gamma$.
-The mean time of the photon delay is $\tau_{D}=2/(\Gamma+\Omega)$.
+The mean time of the photon delay is $\tau_{d}=2/(\Gamma+\Omega)$.
 Fig. \ref{Fig-excited} shows the features of the output field if the atom is fully excited initially.